AdaskoTheBeAsT/NetCoreTypewriterRecipes/Readme.md

 # Typewriter recipes

-This is part of the presentation how to generate automaticaly models and services from controllers and model classes in .net core web api for angular>12.x.x using [Typewriter Unofficial Fork compatible with Visual Studio 2022 Preview 2.1](https://github.com/AdaskoTheBeAsT/Typewriter/releases/tag/2.1.0-preview)
+This is part of the presentation how to generate automaticaly models and services from controllers and model classes in .net core web api for angular>13.x.x and react>17.x.x using [Typewriter Unofficial Fork compatible with Visual Studio 2022 2.5.0](https://github.com/AdaskoTheBeAsT/Typewriter/releases/tag/v2.5.0)

-## Breaking news

-I also prepared sample for React :).
-Structure of the project was generated using NRWL NX.
-For state I use @redux/toolkit.
-It is beginning of work so there can be some issues.
-Anyway first sample is prepared.

 ## Backend

-Right now .net 5 and .net core 3.1 allows to create nice dry web api.
+Right now .net 6, .net 5 and .net core 3.1 allows to create nice dry web api.
 In version 2.x I used Andrew Lock template named [NetEscapades.Templates](https://github.com/andrewlock/NetEscapades.Templates) described in blog post [Removing the MVC Razor dependencies from the Web API template in ASP.NET Core](https://andrewlock.net/removing-the-mvc-razor-dependencies-from-the-web-api-template-in-asp-net-core/).
 In 2.x small modification was needed to serve static files.

 ```cs